Car or van?

 Remember that vehicle specifications change so the list may not be up to date.
 If you're in any doubt you can contact the HMRC VAT Helpline (0300 200 3700) for guidance.

-If you are in the Winchester area and would like more advice on the tax treatment and advantages of using cars and vans in your business, contact AVASK.
+If you are in the Southampton area and would like more advice on the tax treatment and advantages of using cars and vans in your business, contact AVASK.